jhcpeixoto/TXAdminINGAME/README.md

 <br/>

 # Permission Setup
-- To allow certain players to use the menu, add either of the following`to your server.cfg after `ensure txadminmenu`:
+- To allow certain players to use the menu, add either of the following to your server.cfg after `ensure txadminmenu`:
 	- `add_ace identifier.steam:steamidhere "txadmin.menu.perm" allow`
 	- `add_ace identifier.rockstar:licensehere "txadmin.menu.perm" allow`
-		- To find Steam ID's use ([VACBanned](http://www.vacbanned.com/))
+		- To find Steam ID's use [VACBanned](http://www.vacbanned.com/)
-	- Action logging
-	- Brute-force protection
-- Discord Integration:

 # Remember to change the config.lua, add your txAdmin link!
 (No it cant be localhost)